 Use a Vinyl Blade to Make the Cuts

 Don’t try using a standard fine-toothed saw blade to cut your vinyl sections.
 Instead, rely on a specialty vinyl blade.
 The blade arranges the teeth backwards so that the cut is smoother.
 This cuts down on chipping and other issues during standard cutting and makes the project go much more effectively overall.
+If you are needing help to install vinyl siding, Modernize has tons of reliable local vinyl siding installers waiting to talk to you today.

 Lock Siding Down Loosely